notwindstone/anisun/docs/README.md

 Be sure you are running `caddy start` in the repository directory, otherwise Caddy will not use your configuration file.

+With Caddy you can also use a Cloudflare proxied DNS for DDoS protection, you just need to set `SSL/TLS` encryption mode to `Full (Strict)` and point A-record to your host machine IP.

 </details>

 ## 🤝 Contributing